OneCodeMan/WritingPractice/src/pages/07-27-2017-self-help/index.md

 self-improvement.
 I still have a long way to go, but here is what I have learned so far._

 DISCLAIMER: I'm not an expert.
 I'm not a doctor or anything.
-I'm just an ordinary person doing my best to do extraordinary things. **I'm just sharing what works for _me_.**
+**I'm just sharing what works for _me_.**

 Let's get started!